-Course Racia Concept Regis Concept Source Source Surface Water Effective Utilization of Existing Dams Many of the existing dams do not keep their original functions, because of lack of proper operation and maintenance including management of information on reservoir operation.
+Source Basic Concept on Water Source Development Basic Concept - Source Effective Utilization of Existing Dams Many of the existing dams do not keep their original functions, because of lack of proper operation and maintenance including management of information on reservoir operation.
 It is necessary to revive these dams urgently in order to prepare for the expected increase in the water demand.
 Preparation of Sufficient Surface Water Source to Address Increasing Water Demand in Consideration of Uneven Distribution of Water Resources in the Country The primary objectives of the surface water resources development is to prepare and supply sufficient volume of surface water in accordance with the expected increasing demand of water users such as municipal water supply and irrigation water supply.
-The water resources development should consider the unevenly distributed water resources in the country.
-The following are considered.
-The required water resources development would be proposed by utilizing the proposed dams in M/P1995 as the potential dams as well as other potential sites.
-By examining water balance for the potential dam sites, efficiency of each site is roughly evaluated.
-The priority for development should be given to the sites with higher efficiency.
-In the area where water resources is very limited and the future demand is expected to be more than the supply capacity of water source, demand control such as reduction of Groundwater Sustainable and efficient groundwater development Issues listed below should be considered in groundwater development Amount of groundwater development should be less than the amount of groundwater recharge for sustainable groundwater development Aquifer capacity should be taken into account in groundwater development for each region.
-Efficient location of boreholes should be planed for maximum yield from boreholes with minimum drawdown of groundwater level.
-Rehabilitation and repair of borehole facilities Borehole operational rate is currently only 63% in Nigeria.
+The water resources C development should consider the unevenly distributed water resources in the country.
+The Surface Water following are considered. water • The required water resources development would be proposed by utilizing the proposed dams in M/P1995 as the potential dams as well as other potential sites. • By examining water balance for the potential dam sites, efficiency of each site is roughly evaluated.
+The priority for development should be given to the sites with higher efficiency. • In the area where water resources is very limited and the future demand is expected to be more than the supply capacity of water source, demand control such as reduction of planned irrigation area and/or changing the crop should be considered as one of the options for managing the available water, in order to avoid conflict among water users. • The integrated development with hydropower generation and irrigation components is proposed in order to promote self-reliant project.
+Sustainable and efficient groundwater development Issues listed below should be considered in groundwater development • Amount of groundwater development should be less than the amount of groundwater recharge for sustainable groundwater development • Aquifer capacity should be taken into account in groundwater development for each region. • Efficient location of boreholes should be planed for maximum yield from boreholes with minimum drawdown of groundwater level.
+Groundwater Rehabilitation and repair of borehole facilities Borehole operational rate is currently only 63% in Nigeria.
 Breakdown of pumps is the main reason of nonoperational boreholes.
-Broken pumps should be repaired to recover borehole capacity, and borehole maintenance should be strengthened to keep high borehole operational rate.
-Yield of boreholes should be increased by changing pump type from hand pump to motorized pump to meet future groundwater demand with minimum number of boreholes.
+Broken pumps should be repaired to recover borehole capacity, and borehole maintenance should be strengthened to keep high borehole operational rate. • Yield of boreholes should be increased by changing pump type from hand pump to motorized pump to meet future groundwater demand with minimum number of boreholes.
+Source: IICA Dr